jerryrenn/HobbyMatch/README.md

 ## Wins and Improvements

 Successfully developing a full-stack application while learning Google Firestore DB and Firebase Authentication within a timebox of 3 days was a notable accomplishment.
 In addition, using vanilla CSS to produce a visually appealing and web accessible application without frameworks helped refine my CSS capabilities.
-Although the application currently lacks mobile compatibility, an area for further optimization and improvement would involve recreating the application using React Native.
+An area for further optimization and improvement would involve recreating the application using React Native.